Falling Film Chiller

 • Waste water chiller from sewage treatment in laundries and public swimming pools

-• Waste water chiller from process and chemical industry plants
+• Waste chiller for process and chemical industry plants

-• Cooling water chiller for the chemical and process industry
+• Cooling water for the chemical and process industry

-• Sea and river water chiller in heat recovery plants or heat pumps.
+• Sea and river chiller in heat recovery plants or heat pumps

 • CO2 evaporation in breweries and soft drink producers